 - Dorm-sized refrigerator (less than 3 cubic feet); shared refrigerators are also available in house kitchens

-- TV (cable television is not provided in student rooms or houses)
+- TV and VCR/DVD player; cable television is not provided in student rooms or house.

 - Area rugs